Theft and Shoplifting Lawyer

 Factors that generally influence a Crown Attorney’s decision in this regard are the facts of the case.
 For example, the Crown Attorney might look at the value of the items stolen and whether the items were recovered.
 The Crown Attorney will also look at the history of the accused person, whether he has a criminal record and whether the accused has ever participated in a diversion program before.

 If the Crown Attorney has agreed to diversion, you still have a choice.
 It is important that you speak with a lawyer about your options and the potential consequences to you if you complete diversion.
-Morrie Luft, a Toronto criminal lawyer, has a lot of experience representing people charged with shoplifting charges.
+Morrie Luft, a Toronto criminal lawyer, has a lot of experience representing people charged with theft and shoplifting charges.
 You can contact him at 416-433-2402 to set up a meeting to discuss your case.